johannesridho/johannesridho.github.io/content/pages/1--achievements/index.md

 autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In March 2020, I gave a talk with title "High Performance Location-based Restaurant Campaigns in Foodpanda" in FOSSASIA Summit.
-Our service can handle more than 400 thousands requests per minute, around 17 times more than the real peak throughput, which is 23.7 thousands requests per minute.
+Our service can handle more than 400 thousand requests per minute, around 17 times more than the real peak throughput, which is 23.7 thousand requests per minute.

 ### Facebook F8 Hackathon 2019